Nukuʻalofa

 Nukualofa (/ˌnuːkuəˈloʊfə/ NOO-koo-ə-LOH-fə, /to/) is the capital and largest city of Tonga.
 It is located on the north coast of the island of Tongatapu, in the country's southernmost island group.
+It is the world's westernmost capital of a sovereign state.

 History

-First western records of Nukualofa
+18th century

 On 10 June 1777, British captain James Cook wrote of his arrival at their anchorage place.
 His description of the place confirmed, with his map, that this was the bay of Nukualofa.

 At length, about two in the afternoon, we arrived at our intended station.
 It was a very snug place, formed by the shore of Tongataboo on the South East, and two small islands on the East and North East.
 Here we anchored in ten fathoms water, over a bottom of oozy sand; distant from the shore one-third of a mile [500 m].

 Cook never used the name Nukualofa or any alternative spelling for the reports of this voyage, but he mentioned the island of Pangaimodoo (Pangaimotu) which was to the east of his anchorage position.
 Captain Cook also wrote that he travelled by canoes to visit Mooa (Mua) where Paulaho and other great men lived.
 The house that Paulaho provided was on the beach 1/3 mi from the ship.
 Reference to his map shows that he must have landed and stayed in the Siesia area, the eastern part of modern Nukualofa.
 Cook also drafted the first map of the bay of Nukuʻalofa.

 The first recorded Map of Tongataboo Harbour as sketched by Captain Cook in 1777.
 The map clearly shows the Bay of Nukuʻalofa and his anchored position near Pangaimotu.
 Small islands of Nukuʻalofa were named with phonetic spelling, including Atata, Pangaimotu, Makahaʻa, and Fetoa.

 The first written record for Nukuʻalofa is stated in the first dedicated book for Tonga by George Vason which was published in 1810.
 George Vason was an English missionary from the London Missionary Society, who arrived in Tonga in 1797.
 George Vason wrote of their arrival that:

 "Before we could well come to an anchor, the ship was surrounded by the natives, who flocked to us from every adjacent Island.
 The place, before which we anchored, was called Noogollefa: it was near an Island, named Bonghy-moddoo; on which former navigators pitched their tents, as a convenient spot, on account of its separation from the main Island, to preserve themselves from being too much incommoded by the natives."